(Post edited 24 Feb 2022 to remove nation-state aggressor names to avoid getting hacked.)

 Sometimes, I just can’t sleep.
 That doesn’t happen as much these days–when I was still in the USAF, I used to keep a notebook by my bed and write down what was worrying me so I could go back to sleep.
 Now, I’m just older and it’s harder to sleep.
 So, you get a blog post about what I cooked last night, in an extremely rambling, roundabout way.

-The Amazing Sleeping Man (ASM) is a big WWII history fan and lately, we’ve been watching a Russian TV Series called The Attackers.
-It’s a drama about WWII Russian fighter pilots.
-It’s fairly well-written for a basic TV show, and they pay attention to details, like the fact that Russians didn’t wear socks–they wore cloths wrapped around their feet.
+The Amazing Sleeping Man (ASM) is a big WWII history fan and lately, we’ve been watching a TV Series called The Attackers.
+It’s a drama about WWII fighter pilots.
+It’s fairly well-written for a basic TV show, and they pay attention to details, like the fact that didn’t wear socks–they wore cloths wrapped around their feet.
 I had no idea.
-For someone who started her military career during the Cold War, I know very little about Russia or its history as part of the Soviet Union.
+For someone who started her military career during the Cold War, I know very little about the Soviet Union or its disparate parts.

 BTW, the part of the show that isn’t well done?
 The subtitles–the translations are hilarious!
 What I’m assuming is the command “Dismissed!” is translated as “You may be free!”
 I’m guessing someone ran the script through Google Translate and called it good.
 It’s still a surprisingly addictive show.